bodom0015/k8-labels/README.md

 cd k8-labels/
 ```

-### About Grapes
+### Groovy Grapes
-"Grapes" is Groovy dependency grabbing system.
+"Grapes" is Groovy's dependency grabbing system which functions like an inline Maven package declaration.
 The first time Docker runs this image, it may take a minute to download all required JARs.
 They will be cached in the `.grapes` folder alongside this script, making subsequent runs of the script much faster.

-To force dependencies to re-download, you can delete the `.grapes` folder before running the Docker image.
+To clear the cached dependencies and force them to re-download, you can delete the contents of the `.grapes` folder before running the Docker image.

 ## Usage
 You can run the **roles.groovy** script using the following Docker command: